xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE.md

 >C2: "How would your model perform if you used different parameters for these dimensions($D_r, D_s$)?"
 <!-- highlight add exp -->
 R2: Good point!
 First, we actually show the sensitivity of the model to the latent space dimension in the experiments (Figure 2 (d)) by varing the latent space dimension ($D_r+D_s$) from 5 to 60.

-To further investigate the impact of the latent space dimension on the model performance, we will conduct extra experiments on guangzhou-traffic dataset(observed ratio = $70\%$) by varying the latent space dimension and report the results in the follwoing tables:
+To further investigate the impact of the latent space dimension on the model performance, **we conduct extra experiments** on guangzhou-traffic dataset(observed ratio = $70\%$) by varying the latent space dimension and report the results in the follwoing tables:

 ---
 |  Test CRPC   | $D_r$ = 5 |   $D_r$ = 10 |     $D_r$ = 20 |    $D_r$ = 30 |  $D_r$ = 40 |